ArkScript-lang/website/content/docs/std/Math.md

 ---
 `(let floordiv (fun (a b) (...)))`
-Returns the quotient of the euclidian division of a and b
+Returns the quotient of the euclidean division of a and b

 **Author**: [@fabien-zoccola](https://github.com/fabien-zoccola)